Semey: Transportation

-ZaQ (Dulat Bolatuly Muhametkali), singer and a member of the famous Kazakh boyband, Ninety One, was born here in 1996.

 The city has a museum to commemorate Abay Qunanbayuli.

 Both a museum and a street are named after Dostoyevsky.
 The Museum of F. M. Dostoevsky in Semey was opened on 7 May 1971.
 It was established by the Resolution of the Council of Ministers of the Kazakh SSR N 261.
 Of the seven museums devoted to Dostoevsky, this is the only one located outside Russia.

 Population

 Higher education

 Semey is famous for its intellectual medical community with leading Semey Medical University which provides the region and the country with highly professional health specialists.